 THE FIRST SURVEY

 In 1899, following the positive reception of the Tsuut’ina Nation, noted surveyor A. P. Patrick conducted a survey of the route of the Priddis Trail.14 Patrick compiled a map of the survey by the spring of 1900 (below) which showed the full extent of the corridor; capturing the existing trail’s location and detailing more fully the sketch that accompanied the surrender.15

-A NEW BRIDGE AND A NEW ROAD
+A NEW BRIDGE FOR AN OLD ROAD

 In October of 1900, the North West Territories sent its superintendent of bridge construction to Calgary to oversee construction of the new Weaselhead Bridge.16 This 80-foot span with a 100-foot approach was the first steel road bridge constructed over the Elbow river, and was built at a cost of about $20 per foot.17

 (Notice of construction of the Weaselhead Bridge, at the ‘Weazel Head Crossing’.
 Source: Annual Report of the Department of Public Works of the Northwest Territories, 1900.
 University of Alberta Libraries, Peel 9536.14)

 The crossing did not immediately provide the improved travel experience that was hoped of the new bridge, with continued complaints about the condition of the approach roads on either side of the bridge.
 The Calgary Daily Herald noted that “…the road into (the bridge) is not at all good, the grade being too heavy”18 and within a year repairs were already being made to the new approaches.
 Flooding in 1902 further cut away at the banks of the river and damaged the new bridge, necessitating a repair and a lengthening of the Weaselhead bridge with an additional 40-foot span to reach the southern approach road.19